Tech Ilford 2019

 Redbridge Central Library & Museum are once again hosting the annual tech festival for makers and tinkerers in the borough.
 A full day of activities and workshops for people of all ages that want to experiment with technology and making.
 No previous experience necessary, just a curious mind and a willingness to give it a go.
 Totally unmissable!

 Tech Ilford runs all day during opening hours.
 Staff and volunteers will stop activities for their lunch break and we will wind down at 4pm.
-Most of the activities are free, there might be a small charge if you want to keep your creations and take them home.
+All the activities are free and you do not need to book in advance, just drop in.

 Coding for toddlers, 3-6 yrs